NVIDIA/DL4AGX/AV-Solutions/far3d-trt/README.md

 ## News
 - `[2025-03-19]` Added support for a mixed precision decoder in TensorRT 10+ which reduces latency by more than 40% with marginal accuracy loss.
+- `[2025-04-23]` Added support for post training quantization for the encoder which reduces latency by an additional 35% with marginal accuracy loss.

 # Prerequisites
 Repository preparation